elisawarner/Fake_Abstract_Generator/README.md

 Requires python 3.6 with Anaconda to run the Jupyter Notebook, and just python 3.6 to run the `.py` code.
 Install all packages in `requirements.txt`
 (Type `pip install -r requirements.txt` into your console if you have pip)
 Tested on a Mac only but should work in Windows

+## Final Notes
+* Note that the generator is not that great at the moment.
+Since I'm just using a simple N-th order Markov Model with about 979 abstracts from CVPR (and I didn't adjust commas and periods yet), the model is still rough.
+However, this is just a fun little project for me to have fun with Markov models
+* Please don't use this incessantly.
+I need to introduce a delay into the requests still, so if you overuse the app you may (no promises) get kicked off the server of the CVPR website.